-Grubbing in Chicago (land)

 -Got Beef?
 Da Combo

 Gimme a hot Juicy combo and a gravy bread please.
-The Italian Beef is so much a part of Chicago's food culture that it has a few descendants that are also very popular on Italian Beef stands menus.
+The Italian Beef is such a big part of Chicago's food culture that it has a few descendants that are also very popular on Italian Beef stands menus.
 The almighty "combo" is made by adding a piece of char grilled Italian sausage into your beef sandwich making it a combo.
-For those times when your just feeling like something a little different than your normal beef fix...but not too different.
+For those times when you’re just feeling like something a little different than your normal beef fix...but not too different.
 Every beef stand in the city offers a combo but one stands above the rest in my books.
-The beefs at Johnnie's are a favorite for almost everyone who has tried one and when they add a piece of perfectly spiced char grilled sausage, cooked over open air above charcoal, it takes the sandwich to a different world.
-In fact I always order a combo from Johnnies passing on just an Italian beef.
+The beefs at Johnnie's are a favorite for almost everyone that has tried one and when they add a piece of perfectly spiced char grilled sausage, cooked in the open air over charcoal, it takes the sandwich to a different level.
+In fact I usually order a combo from Johnnies passing on the Italian beef.

 Hot Juicy Combo from Johnnies